Before Space Oddity

 When we’d been six months in Brazil already, we were asked to buy the boat now behind us by such a distance; no more would our little tent be our only home.

-As we motored into Puerto Williams following our four-week delivery, Gean looked around at the various boats there already.
-Several vessels were familiar from earlier visits he’d made, but one vessel was familiar to him from elsewhere.
-He’d come across its Belgian owner in Argentina once.
+As we motored into Puerto Williams following our four-week delivery, Gean looked around at the different vessels there.
+Some were familiar from his earlier visits, but one he’d seen elsewhere.
+He’d met its Belgian skipper in Argentina previously.

-We soon discovered that the boat had been beached, a year before, in an isolated caleta nearby.
-A rope trapped around the propeller had disabled the engine (a rather common misfortune).
-On snapping its anchor chain in a storm while in the caleta, the boat was washed ashore and was stuck for weeks there, eventually being pulled off by a charter craft passing by.
-And there was a sadder end to these sad events, as it so happened that the owner died subsequently.
-We were told that his boat must be his relatives’ property.
+We soon discovered that the yacht had been beached, a year before, in an isolated caleta nearby.
+A rope trapped around the propeller had disabled the engine, a common occurrence.
+On snapping its anchor chain in a storm while sheltering, the boat was washed ashore and was stuck for a week, being pulled off by a passing charter craft finally.
+And then came the sadder end to these sad events; it happened that the owner died subsequently.
+His boat had become his relatives’ property.

 This was the yacht we’d buy eventually, a steel yawl by Van de Stadt, built in the seventies.
 Its likely future was to be claimed by the navy when its papers expired shortly.
 We bought it from the skipper’s relatives before this could take place.